The “Employment Situation Report”

 The establishment and household surveys

-The employment situation report is based on data from two different surveys:
+The “Employment Situation Report” is based on data from the following two surveys:

 - The Current Population Survey, also known as the household survey

 - The Current Employment Statistics Survey, also known as the establishment survey

 The household survey provides information on the labor force, employment, and unemployment.
 The establishment survey covers employment, hours, earnings, and payrolls.
 The household survey covers the entire non-institutionalized civilian population, while the establishment survey covers people working in the private sector or government.

 In November, payrolls increased by 321,000, well in excess of Wall Street expectations of 230,000.
 The ADP survey, prepared by ADP, LLC, predicted the number would come in at 208,000.
 But the ADP numbers predict the final revisions, not the initial survey.

 Private payrolls increased by 314,000, while manufacturing payrolls rose by 28,000.
 Private services payrolls increased by 266,000.
 Government employment increased by 7,000 jobs.

 Vacancy rates drive office real estate investment trusts (or REITs), including Vornado Realty Trust (VNO), SL Green Realty Corporation (SLG), Boston Properties, Inc. (BXP), Douglas Emmett, Inc. (DEI), and Highwoods Properties, Inc. (HIW).

 Vacancy rates are a function of new business creation and the expansion of existing businesses.
 Increasing employment numbers are good news for these REITs.
 They’ll help push down vacancy rates, which are still at elevated levels following the Great Recession.
 If vacancy rates fall, the office REITs could outperform the S&P 500 (SPY).